May 3, 2022

 Research your social channels to make sure LinkedIn is the right platform to make the highest impact with your content.
 Do you have a strong following on LinkedIn and is the content relevant for your audience?
 But keep in mind that you can also simulcast to multiple channels simultaneously to engage multiple audiences.

-3. Channel-Specific ContentLinkedIn is a professional network, so make sure you consider why your audience is there and what type of content they are motivated to engage with and absorb.
-LinkedIn users are typically motivated for business, professional, or career-related activities and not entertainment purposes, unlike the other social channels.
-Panel discussions, conferences, recruitment campaigns, and product launches – especially B2B – are common content types, from our experience, on LinkedIn. |
+LinkedIn is a professional network, so make sure you consider why your audience is there and what type of content they are motivated to engage with and absorb.
+Unlike other social channels, LinkedIn users are typically motivated for business, professional, or career-related activities and not entertainment purposes.
+Panel discussions, conferences, recruitment campaigns, and product launches – especially B2B – are common content types, from our experience, on LinkedIn.

 This is a great tool to schedule and manage your event from.
 You can invite people into the event, build a community, and create conversations with your attendees.
 Whatever you do, plan a marketing campaign to promote your event over your comms channels so people can get it in their diary well in advance.